-{\bf Multi-task learning}.
-In this work we followed a typical approach to categorization, where no similarity or relation is assumed among different classes.
-However, in visual recognition settings object categories often have a number of visual features in common (e.g. wheels, windows, legs, handles and so on).
-Incorporating information about similarities across object classes within the learning model could significantly improve the overall accuracy of a recognition system, especially in presence of scarce training data.
-In particular, in the literature on multi-task learning there have been proposed several approaches to model relations across tasks (i.e. object categories) to directly enforce them on the learning problem when they are available a-priori~\cite{crammer00,micchelli04,evgeniou05,joachims09,fergus10,lozano10} or learn them when unknown~\cite{argyriou08,jacob08,minh11,dinuzzo11,sindhwani13,ciliberto2015a,ciliberto2015b}.\\
+{\bf Improving Invariance}.
+Our experiments in Sec.~\ref{sec:invariance} and~\ref{sec:invariance-id} showed that off-the-shelf CNNs are mostly {\em locally} invariant, i.e., their representation is robust to small viewpoint changes, but these models can learn specific invariances from image sequences that are easy to collect in robotics settings.
+While local invariance has been of main interest to computer vision in the past~\cite{lowe2004,mikolajczyk2004}, current research on invariance is focused on learning representations robust to more ``global'' visual transformations~\cite{anselmi2015,anselmi2016}.
+Our results confirm that improving invariance is crucial to perform visual recognition in the real world~\cite{pinto2008,pinto2011,borji2016,poggio2016}.
+The role of viewpoint invariance in object categorization, which evidenced unexpected results in our setting, must also be further investigated (to this end see also~\cite{zhao2016,zhao2016b}).\\

-{\bf ``Augmenting'' the Semantic Variability}.
-The simplest method for increasing semantic variability is to share data acquired in parallel from different robotic systems.
-Indeed, a similar strategy has been used to learn hand-eye coordination in a robotic setting, by training networks using data acquired in parallel by several robots~\cite{levine_learning_2016}.
-Similarly, the Million Object Challenge~\cite{oberlin15scale} aims to acquire a large dataset of object models by sharing data acquired from different laboratories owning a Baxter robot\endnote{\url{http://www.rethinkrobotics.com/}}.
-Along a similar direction we plan to extend iCubWorld with the help of the community of the iCub robot (at the time of writing more than $30$ research groups in the world).
-Beyond expanding the dataset in the direction of semantic variability, this would also allow to collect multiple acquisitions of the same object in different conditions, in order to extend the analysis presented in this work to nuisances like changes in the light and setting.
+{\bf ``Augmenting'' Semantic Variability: Real and Synthetic Data}.
+Our results pointed out how this aspect is key to object categorization.
+The simplest method for increasing semantic variability is to share data acquired from different robot platforms.
+This strategy has been used to learn hand-eye coordination on a manipulator~\cite{levine2016b}.
+Similarly, the goal of the Million Object Challenge~\cite{oberlin2015} is to create a sharing platform for data acquired by laboratories owning a Baxter robot\footnote{\url{http://www.rethinkrobotics.com/}}.
+Along a similar direction, we plan to extend iCubWorld with the help of the community of the iCub robot (more than $30$ research groups worldwide).
+This could also allow to extend the analysis presented in this work by introducing much larger variability.